The most premium pickup on the market

 When it comes to the 2.3-litre four-cylinder diesels, we've only driven the 190hp X 250 d so far.
 While this does the job, and in class-leading silence, the X-Class is crying out for greater performance to underline its premium positioning.

-And while Mercedes has retuned the Nissan seven-speed automatic gearbox available on the four-cylinder models - making it smoother and a little smarter - it is still rather dithery about its gear selection at times.
+Furthermore, while Mercedes has retuned the Nissan seven-speed automatic gearbox available on the four-cylinder models - making it smoother and a little smarter - it is still rather dithery about its gear selection at times.
 A Sport mode for some added decisiveness would really help.

 Again, the V6 model more than compensates for this, with no less than five separate driving modes and a Mercedes 7G-Tronic Plus automatic transmission.